Drug Manufacturers Blamed for the Opioid Crisis

 It’s too early to know whether these lawsuits will make a long-term difference in the nationwide opioid crisis.
 What is clear is that this is a complex problem that will require action taken at every level.
 Abuse prevention may focus on changing the way that opioid prescription drugs are marketed and better informing patients of their risks.
 Harm reduction programs, drug rehabilitation and community services can also help those already struggling with addiction.

-To learn more about our facility and how we’re doing our part to help members of our community in their struggle against addiction, contact St. Gregory Retreat Centers today.
+To learn more about our facility and how we’re doing our part to help members of our community in their struggle against addiction, contact St. Gregory Recovery Center today.